phatograph/blog-octopress/source/_posts/2013-04-26-travis-to-the-rescue.markdown

 The rest of the file is the encrypted key from `travis encrypt`, just leave it alone.

-What this does is it would decrypt the keys, assign them to `$id_rsa_00`, `$id_rsa_01`, `id_rsa_02` and so on, gather them together in `~/.ssh/id_rsa_base64`.
+What this does is it would decrypt the keys, assign them to `$id_rsa_00`, `$id_rsa_01`, `$id_rsa_02` and so on, gather them together in `~/.ssh/id_rsa_base64`.
 Then run a `base64 --decode --ignore-garbage` to make `~/.ssh/id_rsa`.
 Now we have our ssh key for Travis to push to GitHub, really nice.
 The left is just set the path to push, generate, and deploy.

 ### Job is done

 So far it seems too complex to write a blog.
-But for me it's fun to figure this things out (and it works).
+But for me it's fun to figure these things out (and it works).
 Octopress and friends are cool for me for now. ;)